vippsas/vipps-checkout-shopify/README.md

 ### Step 7 - Clean up

 If you were migrating from an older plugin version, you can safely remove it from Shopify now.

+## Add branding to your store

+To add Vipps or MobilePay logos and icons to your store, get the [Vipps/MobilePay Shopify Companion plugin](https://developer.vippsmobilepay.com/docs/plugins-ext/shopify-companion/).

 ## What do the different order statuses mean?